eliminmax/eambfc/README.md

  -h        - display this help text and exit.
  -V        - print version information and exit.
- -q        - don't print compilation errors.
- -j        - print compilation errors in JSON-like format.
+ -q        - don't print compilation errors unless -j was passed -j        - print compilation errors in JSON-like format.
              (assumes file names are UTF-8-encoded.)
  -k        - keep files that failed to compile (for debugging)